How to Self Study For the MCAT

 5. Set and Stick to a Schedule

 Have an Aim – Setting a following a schedule is where most students who decide to self study fail.
 They have no clue where to begin.
 After hoarding study materials and practice tests, they have no plan of action for success.
 They waste their time reading over material that isn’t helpful to them.
 They do the passages and questions without retaining anything.
 And this is the main reason why still the majority of students choose to follow a prep company.
-These companies are paid to do the planning and strategizing and all that’s left for the student is to simply study and follow instructions.
+These companies are paid to do the strategy planning and all that’s left is to simply follow instructions.

 It doesn’t have to be this way.
 Setting up an efficient and effective schedule to suit your needs is very simple.
 In fact, everyone can create a study plan that is as good if not better than the ones that are being marketed.
 All they need is a 2-3 hours of dedicated time and genuine commitment to create a structured MCAT timetable that works for them.

 Measure your time – The first step is to see how much time is available.
 When is your test date, how many weeks of study does that leave you with, What other commitments do you have?
 [My personal opinion is that most people will need at least a minimum of 4 weeks but not more than 6 months] Do you have a full-time or part-time job?
 Do you have any other classes?
 Extracurricular involvement?
 Vacation?
 Time to spend with family, friends and significant others?